-The street is in the Bangcheon market area, which is a fantastic place to spend some time browsing the shops and appreciating the local neighbourhood.
+The street is in the Bangcheon market area of Daegu, which is a fantastic place to spend some time browsing the shops and appreciating the local neighbourhood.

 5. Medicine Street

 Medicine Street, located in downtown Daegu, is a fascinating place to learn all about Eastern traditional medicine.
 You can buy unique healing plants, such as ginseng, at the Yangyeomngsi market in Daegu

 This is a great place to learn about an important piece of South Korea.
 I recommend a herbal water footbath to top off your experience on Medicine Street – something different on your list of Daegu what to do!

 6. Day Trip to Jeonju

-Take a trip to the centuries-old city of Jeonju for a truly cultural day out.
+Take a trip to the centuries-old city of Jeonju Korea for a truly cultural day out.
 There really is so much to experience in Jeonju – a must-visit destination in the country.

 You can learn all about local cuisine through the many different food and wine stalls – this city is gastronomical heaven.
 The Jeonju Traditional Wine Museum can teach you all about the areas of rice wine production and history.